nih-cfde/training-and-engagement/docs/General-Tools/Snakemake/snakemake_1.md

 ### Step 4: Test that your environment is ready to go

-You should have several software installed in your `snaketest` environment now.
+You should have several software packages installed in your `snaketest` environment now.
 Check it out!

 === "Input"